meta-llama/llama-stack/README.md

 A Provider is what makes the API real -- they provide the actual implementation backing the API.

-As an example, for Inference, we could have the implementation be backed by primitives from `[ torch | vLLM | TensorRT ]` as possible options.
+As an example, for Inference, we could have the implementation be backed by open source libraries like `[ torch | vLLM | TensorRT ]` as possible options.

-A provider can also be just a pointer to a remote REST service -- for example, cloud providers like `[ aws | gcp ]` could possibly serve these APIs.
+A provider can also be just a pointer to a remote REST service -- for example, cloud providers or dedicated inference providers could serve these APIs.

 ## Llama Stack Distribution